 One of the important things when solving, publishing and creating sudoku puzzles, is to set the difficulty level.
 In other words: Grading the puzzle.

-When you look at sudoku puzzles from different sources, e.g. magazines or puzzle books from mainstream or KDP publishers, websites, or apps, you'll find that a 3 star or medium sudoku puzzle does not always have the same characteristics.
+When you look at sudoku puzzles from different sources, such as magazines or puzzle books from mainstream or independent publishers, websites, or apps, you'll find that a 3 star or medium sudoku puzzle does not always have the same characteristics.